-Note that a factory method doesn't have to create new instances all the time.
+Note that a factory method does not have to create new instances all the time.
 It can also return existing objects from some cache, etc.

 Therefore, the Factory Method pattern makes the primary code of a class independent from the concrete classes of products it uses.
 Factory Method makes subclasses responsible for choosing concrete classes of products that will be created.

-When you don't know the exact types and dependencies of the objects, your code should work with.
+When you do not know the exact types and dependencies of the objects, your code should work with.

-For instance, when your code should support reading and writing data from multiple sources—file system, database or network.
+For instance, reading and writing data from multiple sources—file system, database or network.
 All of these sources would have different types, dependencies and initialization code.

-When you want to give users of your library or framework a way to extend its internal components.
+When you want to provide users of your library or framework with a way to extend its internal components.

 A user can easily subclass some particular component.
 But how would the framework recognize that subclass and work with it instead of a standard component?
 A user will have to override every single method that creates instances of standard components and change them to create objects of a custom subclass.
 That is pretty awkward, isn't it?